werhealthy/havas-bros/README.md

 Placeholder graphics are used for player, enemies, and blocks.
 To customize the player look, place the following files inside `assets/player`:
 `player_idle.png`, `player_run1.png`, `player_run2.png`, `player_jump.png`, `player_crouch.png` and `player_dead.png`.
+All images should be 64×64 pixels; the game scales them to 128×128 when rendering.